Updates from NYF President Som Paneru

 The aim of this redesign is to bring New Life Center resources to a larger population of children.
 To do so, we’ve moved beyond the “residential-treatment only” approach to an expanded “outreach and community-based” approach.
 According to the new plan, the NLC will cater residential services to approximately 20 children, while all the other services will be completed in rural communities via community outreach.
 These community outreach programs include awareness and advocacy, food and essentials delivery, financial support for caretakers, and tele-counseling services.

-While the central operation of this program will still be run from the NLC office in Kathmandu, we are excited to collaborate with a number of grassroots organizations — all doing incredible work in the communities we plan to serve.
+While this program will still be run from the NLC office in Kathmandu, we are excited to partner with a number of grassroots organizations — all doing incredible work in the communities we plan to serve.

 Olgapuri Children’s Village